dgrmunch/sciartlab/content/projects.md

 During the last years we have been exploring how the SciArt Lab could contribute to:

-a) The use of VR technologies in education.
+* The use of VR technologies in education.
-b) The use of VR in neuroscience and therapy.
+* The use of VR in neuroscience and therapy.
-b) The emergence of the distributed metaverse.
+* The emergence of the distributed metaverse.

 We are starting a collaboration with the Department of Neuromedicine and Movement Science (Faculty of Medicine and Health Sciences) of the Norwegian University of Science And Technology.